SecureBankingAccessToolkit/securebanking-parent/README.md

-# securebanking-parent
+# secure-api-gateway-parent

-This project contains a maven project object model file (POM file) for use by all ForgeRock Java Secure Banking projects.
+This project contains a maven project object model file (POM file) for use by all ForgeRock Java Secure Api Gateway projects.

 ## Dependency Management